Crown0fThornes/Greg/README.md

 # "Greg"
 Custom Discord Bot

-commands.py consists of the commands, uncontested commands, and loop commands for the Greg discord bot.
-The handler scripts, which interpret user and server actions and pass them off to the correct command (if necessary), and other supporting-role files are ommitted here.
+commands.py consists of the commands, uncontested commands, and loop commands for the Greg discord bot. greg3.py intercepts actions in the server and passes them to command_handler for distribution to the correct command.

 - Commands are run when a user calls them by name with the $ prefix.
 For example, the info() command function is run when a user in the server types "$info".
 Greg implements minimal typo detection as well: if a user's command call is within 75% accurate of the actual spelling, the command will call nontheless, e.g. "$infp" calls info.
 <img width="942" alt="Screenshot 2024-08-30 at 8 15 23 AM" src="https://github.com/user-attachments/assets/f03c0479-8b07-4f20-9ee2-d8073cf2574b">